cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio_troubleshooting.rst

 .. image:: /services/images/rstudio_gc_02.png
    :align: center

-If you wish to prevent this issue in the first case, then you can also turn off saving the data in your session on exit and/or turn off loading the saved data on startup.
+If you wish to prevent this issue in the first place, then you can also turn off saving the data in your session on exit and/or turn off loading the saved data on startup.
 This is accomplished via the ``Global Options...`` accessible from the ``Tools`` menu: